dmakvh/eureka/Running-the-Demo-Application.md

     cp ./eureka-server/build/libs/eureka-server-XXX-SNAPSHOT.war $TOMCAT_HOME/webapps/eureka.war
     </pre></code>

 * Start your tomcat server.
-Access _**http://localhost:80/eureka**_ to verify the information there.
+Access _**http://localhost:8080/eureka**_ to verify the information there.
 Your server's eureka client should register itself in 30 seconds and you should see that information there.

 # Eureka Client Configuration for Application Service

-* Navigate to eureka-server/conf/sampleservice and edit the _sample-eureka-service.properties_ if needed.
+* Navigate to eureka-examples/conf and edit the _sample-eureka-service.properties_ if needed.

 # Eureka Client Configuration for Application Client

-* Navigate to eureka-server/conf/sampleclient and edit the _sample-eureka-client.properties_ if needed.
+* Navigate to eureka-examples/conf and edit the _sample-eureka-client.properties_ if needed.

 # Running the Demo

-* Switch to eureka-server directory and run ./runservice.sh
-* Wait until you see the message _Service started and ready to process requests_.
-* Switch to eureka-client directory and run ./runclient.sh
-* You should see the message _Received response from server.
-Communication all fine using Eureka._
+See the examples readme https://github.com/Netflix/eureka/tree/master/eureka-examples